fishsciences/telemetry/inst/classes_and_methods.md

     are valid relative to the tagging dates of the fish involved and the study period

-  + Check that each detection has a ‘home”, i.e. fits within a deployment period of at least one receiver (get_stations() function in ybt)
+  + Check that each detection has a "home", i.e. fits within a deployment period of at least one receiver (get_stations() function in ybt)